nicolegunn/nicolegunn/README.md

 ## About Me

 Hi there!
-I'm a full stack developer, based in Auckland, New Zealand, currently working for [!Checkmate](https://www.checkmate.tech/).
+I'm a full stack developer, based in Auckland, New Zealand, currently working for [Checkmate](https://www.checkmate.tech/).

-I am passionate about web development, particularly in building robust and scalable applications.
+I am passionate about software development, particularly in automating backend processes.
-Predominantly working with PHP, Python and React in my current role.
+I'm predominantly working with PHP, Python and React in my current role.

 ## Connect with Me